-Whatever date range you select, the comparison statistics will be for the same time period immediately before your selected date range (i.e. the last seven days compared against the seven days previous to that).
+Whatever date range you select, the comparison statistics are for the same time period immediately before your selected date range.
+For example, the last seven days compared against the seven previous days.

-This allows you to select one or multiple campaign tags to filter on.
+To filter the Email dashboard on campaign tags, select Filter.
+You can choose one or multiple campaign tags to filter on.

-To drill down further on a statistic, simply click on it.
-This will take you through to the appropriate section tab for account reports, in which the statistic is highlighted along the top and a bar chart is provided per day.
+To drill down further, select the statistic you want to view detailed info for.
+This takes you through to the appropriate section tab for the Email dashboard, in which the statistic is highlighted along the top, and a bar chart is provided per day.